Spell out whole-number words for one to ten; use figures for numbers above ten.

 - AVOID: EUR 3 thousand

-Note that the numbers 1 to 9 are not spelt out in the following cases: seconds, minutes, hours, days, weeks, months, years, but two decades, three centuries.
+Note that the numbers 1 through 10 are not spelt out in the following cases: seconds, minutes, hours, days, weeks, months, years, but two decades, three centuries.

 As a rule, avoid combining single-digit figures and words using hyphens